 Get started today!

-- Application requirements: Online application, official undergraduate and graduate transcripts, minimum GPA of 3.0 (undergraduate)/ minimum GPA of 3.6 (graduate), a Master's degree in Special Education or related field, GRE scores, two letters of recommendation, and a personal statement.
+- Application requirements: Online application, transcripts, minimum GPA of 3.0 (undergraduate and graduate), proof of English language proficiency, a Master's degree in Special Education or related field, GRE score (waived for Summer and Fall 2024 start), two letters of recommendation, and a personal statement.

 - Course Requirements: 20 courses (60 credits)